maouw/hyakvnc/README.md

-HYAKVNC_APPTAINER_CLEANENV - Whether to use a clean environment for the container (default: 1) HYAKVNC_APPTAINER_ADD_BINDPATHS - Bind paths to add to the container HYAKVNC_APPTAINER_ADD_ENVVARS - Environment variables to add to before invoking apptainer HYAKVNC_APPTAINER_ADD_ARGS - Additional arguments to give apptainer HYAKVNC_SLURM_JOB_PREFIX - Prefix to use for hyakvnc SLURM job names (default: hyakvnc-) HYAKVNC_SBATCH_POST_TIMEOUT - How long after submitting via sbatch to wait for the job to start before timing out (default: 120)
+HYAKVNC_APPTAINER_CLEANENV - Whether to use a clean environment for the container (default: 1) HYAKVNC_APPTAINER_ADD_BINDPATHS - Bind paths to add to the container HYAKVNC_APPTAINER_ADD_ENVVARS - Environment variables to add to before invoking apptainer HYAKVNC_APPTAINER_ADD_ARGS - A_dditional arguments to give apptainer HYAKVNC_SLURM_JOB_PREFIX - Prefix to use for hyakvnc SLURM job names (default: hyakvnc-) HYAKVNC_SLURM_SUBMIT_TIMEOUT - How long after submitting via sbatch to wait for the job to start before timing out (default: 120)
-HYAKVNC_SLURM_OUTPUT_DIR - Directory to store SLURM output files (default: ~/.hyakvnc/slurm-output) HYAKVNC_SLURM_ACCOUNT - Slurm account to use (default: (autodetected)) HYAKVNC_SLURM_PARTITION - Slurm partition to use (default: (autodetected)) HYAKVNC_SLURM_CLUSTER - Slurm cluster to use (default: (autodetected)) HYAKVNC_SLURM_GRES - Number of GPUs to request HYAKVNC_SLURM_MEM - Amount of memory to request (default: 4G) HYAKVNC_SLURM_CPUS - Number of CPUs to request (default: 4) HYAKVNC_SLURM_TIMELIMIT - Time limit for SLURM job (default: 12:00:00)
+HYAKVNC_SLURM_OUTPUT_DIR - Directory to store SLURM output files (default: ~/.hyakvnc/slurm-output) HYAKVNC_SLURM_ACCOUNT - Slurm account to use (default: (autodetected)) HYAKVNC_SLURM_PARTITION - Slurm partition to use (default: (autodetected)) HYAKVNC_SLURM_CLUSTER - Slurm cluster to use (default: (autodetected)) HYAKVNC_SLURM_GPUS - Number of GPUs to request (default: not set) HYAKVNC_SLURM_MEM - Amount of memory to request (default: 4G) HYAKVNC_SLURM_CPUS - Number of CPUs to request (default: 4) HYAKVNC_SLURM_TIMELIMIT - Time limit for SLURM job (default: 12:00:00)